 - Numbness due to damaged nerves.

-You can judge your burn, whether its first grade or any other grade burn following above symptoms that I explained.
+You can judge your burn, whether it’s a first grade or any other grade burn following the above symptoms that I explained.
 Then you can treat your burn accordingly.
-If it’s a first grade or even second-grade burn, it will be considered as a minor burn.
-You can treat those burns by yourself at home, using following home remedies and first aid kit.
+If it’s a first-grade or even second-grade burn, it will be considered as a minor burn.
+You can treat those burns by yourself at home, using the following home remedies and first aid kit.

 1: Cool water (Not cold)